KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 ### [MMM-Swipe by Simon089](https://github.com/Simon089/MMM-Swipe)

+1. Issues are not enabled in the GitHub repository.
+So users cannot report bugs.
+Please enable issues in your repo.
-1. No image found.
+2. No image found.
-2. Typo: Found `Magic Mirror` in file `MMM-Swipe.js`: Replace it with `MagicMirror²`.
+3. Typo: Found `Magic Mirror` in file `MMM-Swipe.js`: Replace it with `MagicMirror²`.
-3. Outdated: Found `MichMich/MagicMirror` in file `README.md`: Replace it by `MagicMirrorOrg/MagicMirror`.
+4. Outdated: Found `MichMich/MagicMirror` in file `README.md`: Replace it by `MagicMirrorOrg/MagicMirror`.
-4. Typo: Found `Magic Mirror` in file `node_helper.js`: Replace it with `MagicMirror²`.
+5. Typo: Found `Magic Mirror` in file `node_helper.js`: Replace it with `MagicMirror²`.
-5. Recommendation: Found `jshint` in file `node_helper.js`: Replace "jshint" by "eslint".
+6. Recommendation: Found `jshint` in file `node_helper.js`: Replace "jshint" by "eslint".
-6. Typo: Found `Magic Mirror` in file `package.json`: Replace it with `MagicMirror²`.
+7. Typo: Found `Magic Mirror` in file `package.json`: Replace it with `MagicMirror²`.
-7. Deprecated: Found `"electron-rebuild"` in file `package.json`: Replace it with `@electron/rebuild`
+8. Deprecated: Found `"electron-rebuild"` in file `package.json`: Replace it with `@electron/rebuild`
-8. Recommendation: Found `jshint` in file `testingOnOff.js`: Replace "jshint" by "eslint".
+9. Recommendation: Found `jshint` in file `testingOnOff.js`: Replace "jshint" by "eslint".
-9. Recommendation: Found `jshint` in file `testingOnOff2Sensor.js`: Replace "jshint" by "eslint".
+10. Recommendation: Found `jshint` in file `testingOnOff2Sensor.js`: Replace "jshint" by "eslint".
-10. Recommendation: Found `jshint` in file `testingPigpio2sensor.js`: Replace "jshint" by "eslint".
+11. Recommendation: Found `jshint` in file `testingPigpio2sensor.js`: Replace "jshint" by "eslint".
-11. Warning: No LICENSE file.
+12. Warning: No LICENSE file.
-12. Recommendation: No ESLint configuration was found.
+13. Recommendation: No ESLint configuration was found.
 ESLint is very helpful, it is worth using it even for small projects.
-13. The branch name is 'master'.
+14. The branch name is 'master'.
 Consider renaming it to 'main'.

 ### [MMM-SwissCommute by nixnuex](https://github.com/nixnuex/MMM-SwissCommute)